Sunday, August 21, 2011

 One Pill Makes You Corporate: LIMITLESS (2011)

-Don't doubt that I personally am similar and as we say in AA, had a lot of identification.
-I was a horribly blocked writer, tortured with longing, until my shrink put me on Effexor, and now I'm super-human on the keypad, writing so damn much my fingers fall off, smoking and staying otherwise sober, for the kids, but always riding that low throbbing train of motivation and focus.
-Drugs have been overcoming writer's block since the dawn of pencils, but that's not Bradley's problem, it's having his girlfriend be so dismayed that his newfound confidence wasn't real, since it was boosted by a substance.
-Listen lady, substances are the core of existence.
-We wouldn't even have civilization if not for coffee.
-We'd still be asleep, and cranky, in our thatched huts, hoping and dreaming that someone else will bring us some breakfast.
-But Cooper's refusal to remember he has pills around until it's time to try to take them to fight Russians is just not believable.
+Don't doubt that I personally am similar and, as we say in AA, really ID'ed with Cooper's rise and fall.
+I myself was once a horribly blocked writer, tortured with longing, until my shrink put me on Effexor, and now I'm super-human on the keypad, writing so damn much my fingers fall off, smoking Camel Lights and guzzling diet coke and staying otherwise sober but always riding that low throbbing train of chemically-enhanced motivation and focus.
+Drugs have been overcoming writer's block since the dawn of recorded history, of course (those shamanic mushrooms), but that's not Bradley's problem.
+What sinks him and what is most unbelievable is that his girlfriend could be so dismayed that his newfound confidence isn't 'real' since it was boosted by a substance.

 Imagine Popeye spending hours trying to open a can of spinach, his hands shaking, finally needing Olive to do it while he stammers through his teeth, an empty pipe in the corner of his clenched mouth.
 Not good.
 Popeye needs an open can ever at the ready, and so he has it.
 Has Bradley ever tried spinach?
 From a can?
-No, too cool for that; his spinach is fresh from Balducci's - all he needs is a little pill, and he's such a genius he can't even remember he's dead in the water without one.
+No, too cool for that; his spinach is fresh from Balducci's.
+All he needs is a little pill, and he's such a genius he can't even remember he's dead in the water without one.

-3 comments:
+4 comments:

 1. I don't see the ending as happy.
 I see it as confirming that the reason I hated Cooper's character throughout the entire movie is indeed because he is an awful person and a tremendous sellout.